315: Got Gut Health? Part 4: Stomach Acid, Digestive Enzymes, and Bile

 • Betaine HCl challenge

-Digestive Enzymes
+What do Digestive Enzymes Do?

-Then the majority of enzymatic digestion comes from secretions from the pancreas.
+The majority of enzymatic digestion comes from secretions from the pancreas.
 The pancreas secretes proteases, lipases, and amylases into the first part of the small intestine for continued digestion.

-Finally, there are enzymes along the small intestinal wall that break down any small particles remaining into their foundational constituents (sucrose into glucose and fructose, for instance).
+Finally, there are enzymes along the small intestinal wall that break down any small food particles remaining into their foundational constituents (sucrose into glucose and fructose, for instance).

-If you’re not chewing enough, you’ll have less salivary enzyme action, which puts more of a load on the stomach and other organs to ensure good digestion.
-This is why its especially prudent to chew your food well if you think you’re already suffering from low stomach acid.
+Since there are many organs along the digestive tract that secrete enzymes, all it takes is one of those links in the chain to start secreting less to have digestive issues.
+If you aren’t chewing enough, you’ll have less salivary enzyme action, which puts more of a load on the stomach and other organs to ensure good digestion.
+This is why it’s crucial to chew your food well if you think you’re already suffering from low stomach acid.

 If you have stomach inflammation for any reason, you’re most likely going to have less active proteases and perhaps lipases.